nokia-wroclaw/play-angular11-starter/ng-frontend/README.md

 # NgFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2 and upgraded to 11.2.

 ## Development server